Police around Lenoir Hall

-In February 1969, university cafeteria workers struck for higher wages and better working conditions.
-Black and white students staged various protests in support, including a slowdown of the cafeteria serving lines.
+In February 1969, some cafeteria workers went on strike, demanding higher wages and better working conditions.
+In support, members of the BSM and some white students staged various protests, including a slowdown of the cafeteria serving lines.
 In March, students overturned some tables, and Governor Robert Scott placed state police around Lenoir Hall.
 Students then started a Soul Food Cafeteria as an alternative to Lenoir Hall, and Governor Scott threatened to evict them.
 Local police persuaded the students to leave before a confrontation developed.
-Friday and Sitterson agreed to pay raises and other benefits for the workers, but could not recognize their unions, and soon turned the cafeteria over to a private company.
-The workers went on strike again in December, and President William C. Friday negotiated a settlement with the company.
+Friday and Sitterson agreed to pay raises and other benefits for the workers but soon turned the cafeteria over to a private company.
+The workers went on strike again in December, and Friday again helped settle the dispute.